vxlang/vxlang-page/README.md

 0.9.5
 ---
 - 2023.06.02.Hotfix
+  - Fixed reported bugs
     - Fixed a bug where the EFlags register was calculated incorrectly.
     - Additional issues will be tested and fixed.
   - Temporarily enables the message box in the demo version.
 - ~~2023.05.28.Hotfix~~
   - Added an option to disable the detection (error) message box.